Ancestral Futures: Guardians of the Forest. Bioregion: Boreal Forests & Southern Rockies.

 2 June, 2021

-Workshop 1 led by Julia Adzuki in Sweden on embodied relationship to trees and the Sami tradition.
+Workshop 1 led by Julia Adzuki in Sweden on embodied relationship to trees, resonance with ancient Ash and rituals for environmental grief.

 Workshop 2 led by Andrey Laletin will share ways in which the Siberian forest is protected drawing on ancestral practices and traditional ecological knowledge and future initiatives for the guardianship of boreal Treescapes in Eastern Russia.